ECSE321-Fall2018/t09/README.md

 ## Driver App Description

 #### Driver App Description (Version for Release)
-Take a passenger to save costs on RideShare9.
+Take a passenger to save costs with RideShare9.
 Sharing is more simple and efficient with our new App.

 ##### HOW SIMPLE?
 ##### One Step Sign Up - Sign up in a minute to post an advertisement.